David Prever

 David Prever (born ca. 1967) is a four time Sony Award winning radio presenter, and thriller author.
+As of 2023 he is Head of Programming at Radio News Hub.

 Early life

 David was born in London and grew up in Chigwell, Essex.
 He was educated at Bancroft's School in Woodford Green and attended the Sylvia Young Theatre School, appearing in an episode of The Saint with Ian Ogilvy.
 He left school at 17 to follow a career in broadcasting.

 Radio

 Prever joined Northampton’s Hereward Radio in 1984, before moving to GWR Radio in Bath and Bristol.
-This was followed by five years in the North East at Newcastle's Metro FM.
+This was followed by five years in the North East at Newcastle's Metro Radio.

 Returning to London, he worked for Jazz FM hosting Saturday nights and then weekend breakfast, before taking over the weekday breakfast show where he won a New York Festival Award.

 Poached by Chrysalis Radio, he joined Heart 106.2 initially on mid-mornings and then the breakfast show with Jon Davis and Kara Noble, winning a Sony Gold Award.